 The official name of the church that sponsors Brigham Young University is The Church of Jesus Christ of Latter-day Saints.

 Capitalization Lowercase church when used as a modifier, as in church leaders or church activities.
-When used with LDS, however, capitalize as LDS Church leaders, etc.

 Church terminology The following list includes commonly used church-specific terms and their proper spelling and capitalization.
 Note: In some cases, BYU Marriott style differs from the Church style guide.

 112th Annual General Conference